-For a skinny person, gaining muscle mass can be a challenge.
-Today, with the right approach to training, nutrition, and rest, it is entirely possible to build muscle mass and achieve a more athletic appearance.
-That said, what are some tips and strategies on how to gain muscle mass when you are skinny?
+For a lean person, gaining muscle mass can be complex.
+Today, with the right approach to training, nutrition, and rest, it's entirely possible to build muscle mass and achieve a more athletic appearance.
+That said, what are some tips and strategies for gaining muscle mass when you're lean?

 An ectomorph is a term used to describe a specific type of physical constitution .
 It is a classification within William Sheldon's body type classification system, which divides individuals into three main categories: Ectomorph , Mesomorph , and Endomorph .

-An ectomorphic person is typically characterized by a thin frame , a low amount of body fat, and relatively undeveloped musculature .
-These individuals often have a fast metabolism, which means they have difficulty gaining weight, including in terms of muscle mass.
+An ectomorph is typically characterized by a thin bone structure , low body fat, and relatively underdeveloped musculature .
+These individuals often have a fast metabolism, which means they have difficulty gaining weight, including muscle mass.
 They often have long limbs , a thin waist, and narrow shoulders .

 Ectomorphs often have difficulty gaining weight or muscle mass, even when they eat a high-calorie diet and exercise regularly.
 This does not mean that an ectomorph is necessarily weak or unathletic .